Chicago/open311-api-docs/docs/index.md

 # Open311 API Documentation

+Chicago's [311 system](https://www.cityofchicago.org/311) gives residents a central phone number and location to request city services, report non-emergency issues, and get updates on city work.
+Open311 provides greater access and transparency since it allows developers to build apps and websites on top of Chicago's 311 system.
+Open311 is a REST-based Application Programmer Inferface (API) that lets developers requests directly to 311 and also retrieve status on existing service requests.

 ## Authentication

 You may need an API Key in order to call some endpoints in Chicago's Open311 system.
 This is indicated in the documentation by a field labeled **"Requires API Key?"**.